mco-gh/mco.dev/content/post/random/riverside.md

 https://www.nytimes.com/2022/09/14/nyregion/nyc-911-calls-riverside-drive.html

 Mental illness can affect anyone and can take many forms.
 There are no easy solutions.
-Balancing protecting the safety and wellbeing of others with compassion for the afflicted is one of society's greatest challenges.
+Balancing protecting the safety and wellbeing of others with compassion for the afflicted is one of society's great challenges.